edadma/bittydb/format.md

 Objects
 -------

 An empty object is a simple type with type identifier `0xA0`.
-The only exception is the root object which always begins empty but is encoded as a non-empty object would normally be but with no key/values pairs in it.

-The header of a root or non-object object has the layout:
+The header of a non-empty object has the layout:

 Field        | Contents         | Default | Description
 -----        | --------         | ------- | -----------